Graduate Diploma of Project Management (GradDipPM)

 Duration of Study

-- Domestic students may complete their study on a part time (P/T) basis over the equivalent study period.
+- Domestic students may complete their study on a part time (P/T) basis.

 All units of study are hosted on the College’s Online Learning System (OLS-Canvas), and lectures are generally delivered face-to-face for campus-based students.
 Students should expect to spend approximately 13 hours per week over 12 weeks (total of 160 hours) on learning activities for each unit.
 All tutorials and workshops are conducted under close academic supervision.

 Students have 24/7 access to course information, E-library, and other learning resources, and learn from a highly qualified faculty, many of whom have considerable academic and industry experience.
 Each unit includes a variety of assessments that promote academic integrity and learning and prepare students for future learning and practice.

 - e-Library and course reserve, and

 APIC's e-Library hosts a collection of specialised papers and presentation slides often not found in the online databases.
 It includes a mix of academic and industry-focused studies in project, business, and general management.
 The collection is always expanding as more resources are obtained.

 Postgraduate Admission Requirements

 All applicants from a non-English speaking background applying to any postgraduate course at APIC must satisfy the following additional English language requirements: